Knighthana/Chinese-RTL-SDR-QuickStart-Guide/README.md

 Please be careful before acting and obey laws.
 Please be responsible for yourself.

-Translator will not be responsible under any circumstance.
+Translator will not be responsible for any loss under any circumstance.
 You know this is Github.